syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 **Built****-****in** **Document** **Properties**

-You can access and modify the built in document properties of a PowerPoint presentation with Essential Presentation library.
+You can access and modify the built in document properties of a PowerPoint Presentation with Essential Presentation library.
 The Built-in document properties of a PowerPoint presentation is represented by **IBuiltInDocumentProperties** type.

 **Accessing** **and** **Modifying** **Built****-****in** **Document** **Properties**